pacs-course/pacs-examples/Examples/src/LoadLibraries/README.md

-#An utility to load and store dynamically libraries#
+# An utility to load and store libraries dynamically #

 It is an utility, in the form of a library that enables you to
 - To load dynamically a set of shared library and store the handler in a common repository